|In memory of Viedo (above) and all my departed friends|

 With dogs, we watch the whole thing play out, and there's no denying it.
 One day we resent them for making us walk them when it's too hot and we have other things to do, the next day a vet is giving them an injection in a front paw, and they become very still.
 We can hold their limp bodies.
 Sometimes we dig their graves, and filling that grave is unspeakably, heart-crushingly difficult.

 Adults are often self-conscious about how much it hurts to lose a dog, but what else can we expect?
 Viedo, for example, not much loved by anyone else, gave Mindy and me his complete love and devotion.
 We saw from experience he would gladly risk his life for us.
-He kept us grounded during Hurricane Charlie, finding it a good time, what with the three of us all crouched in a narrow hallway while little tornadoes ravaged our yard, to play fetch.
+He kept us grounded during Hurricane Charlie, finding it a good time to play fetch, what with the three of us all crouched in a narrow hallway while little tornadoes ravaged our yard.
 He joined us in countless rituals almost all of which he created.

-Why then should we not weep like children, like a 3-year-old me expressing incredulous grief and outrage at the loss of Tippy, when a being that has become a part of us finds himself unable to take another step?
+Why then should we not weep like children, expressing incredulous grief and outrage at this loss, when a being that has become a part of us finds himself unable to take another step?

 It's hard for people to admit that a pet's death is sometimes more painful than the loss of a beloved human.
 Those who haven't owned pets will never understand.